MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `title` | `String` | ** **Required.**                      |
 | `bashCommands` | `String[]` | ** **Required.**                      |

+This Method Generate Text Format For Custom Bash Command That You Want To Add It To ReadMe File.

 * AddCustomBashCommand(generator, bashcommand)

 | Parameter | Type     | Description                |